swcarpentry/python-novice-inflammation/episodes/05-loop.md

 - "Use `len(thing)` to determine the length of something that contains other values."
 ---

-In the last episode, we wrote Python code that plots values of interest from our first inflammation dataset (`inflammation-01.csv`), which revealed some suspicious features in it.
+In the first episode, we wrote Python code that plots values of interest from our first inflammation dataset (`inflammation-01.csv`), which revealed some suspicious features in it.

 ![Line graphs showing average, maximum and minimum inflammation across all patients over a 40-day period.](../fig/03-loop_2_0.png)